FlipsideCrypto/sdk/js/README.md

   // The results of the query transformed as an array of objects
   records: QueryResultRecord[] | null;

+  // The number of records to return
+  pageSize: number;

+  // The page number to return
+  pageNumber: number;

   // If the query failed, this will contain the error
   error:
     | QueryRunRateLimitError